TomDillane/in-tune-studio/README.md

 ## Credits

-Photo by RODNAE Productions from Pexels for Home page.
++ Photo by RODNAE Productions from Pexels for Home page.
-Photo by Wallace Chuck from Pexels for room 1 products.
++ Photo by Wallace Chuck from Pexels for room 1 products.
-Photo by cottonbro from Pexels for romm 2 products.
++ Photo by cottonbro from Pexels for room 2 products.
-Photo by RODNAE Productions from Pexels for room 3 products.
++ Photo by RODNAE Productions from Pexels for room 3 products.